brileb73/i3lock-blur/README.md

 - i3lock

 ##i3lock-color:
-Fun fact of the day: the original i3lock-color is no longer being maintained Therefore I added handling to avoid errors if you don't have i3lock-color installed.
+Fun fact of the day: the original i3lock-color is no longer being maintained.
+Therefore I added handling to avoid errors if you don't have i3lock-color installed.
 But there is another version of i3lock-color that is still being maintained [here](https://github.com/chrjguill/i3lock-color).

 ##Example Usage: